rsmarsh/unicorn-rgb-server/README.md

 # unicorn-rgb-server
-Server to control lights via http requests on the Pimoroni UnicornHD RGB grid
+Server to control lights via websockets on the Pimoroni UnicornHD RGB grid